Erik Bazinyan: Bazinyan vs. Sigmon

-and was successful on retaining his NABF super middleweight title via TKO, later his NABA title got vacated, but on 28 April 2022, it was announced that he will defend his NABF super middleweight title, while the vacant NABA was put on the line on Bazinyan's bout against tough and resilient Argentinian boxer, Marcelo Cóceres, Bazinyan successfully defended his NABF title and regained his NABA title via unanimous decision as he dominated.
+and was successful on retaining his NABF super middleweight title via technical knockout..
+Later his NABA title got vacated, but on 28 April 2022, it was announced that he would defend his NABF super middleweight title, while the vacant NABA was put on the line on Bazinyan's bout against tough and resilient Argentinian boxer, Marcelo Cóceres, Bazinyan successfully defended his NABF title and regained his NABA title via unanimous decision as he dominated.

 Bazinyan vs. Fox

-On 15 December 2022, it was announced that Bazinyan would fight former WBA (Regular) super middleweight title challenger, Alantez Fox on 2 February 2023, at Montreal, at the same time, the NABF and NABA super middleweight titles were at stake, Bazinyan earned a majority decision win, due to his simple yet fair and magnificent performance he earned the scores of 98–92 two times and 95–95.
+On 15 December 2022, it was announced that Bazinyan would fight former WBA (Regular) super middleweight title challenger, Alantez Fox on 2 February 2023, at Montreal, at the same time, the NABF and NABA super middleweight titles were at stake, Bazinyan earned a majority decision win; he earned the scores of 98–92 two times and 95–95.

 Bazinyan vs. Macias

 On 5 April 2023, it was announced that Bazinyan was scheduled to defend his NABF and NABA super middleweight titles against former NABF middleweight champion and veteran Mexican boxer, Jose de Jesus Macias.
 During the fight, Bazinyan showed magnificent performances from the starting round to the middle round, until in the 7th round, Macias unexpectedly caught him with a hard right hand that made Bazinyan wobble, but Bazinyan was able to stay on his feet and later continued to be in control until the dying moments of the bout.